LX-doctorAI1/GLR_ADV/README.md

 ./Training_by_GLR_and_BP/GLR/Training_by_GLR_with_0_1_loss_and_threshold.py: Training with GLR method using 0-1 loss and threshold function

+./train_minist_by_sigmoid_Laplacian.py: Training with GLR method by adding Laplacian noise

 ### Generate Adversarial Samples:

 ./Generate_adversarial_samples/Training_by_BP.py:Training using BP for MLP with two hidden layers